When Is the Best Time

 The shuttle service operates along the Scenic Zion Canyon Drive during the busy seasons from April to the end of November.
 In winter, you are able to drive in your car along this beautiful scenic Canyon Road except for the last weekend in December and at weekends in February and March.

-- The first shuttle at the Visitor Centre is at 7 am in summer 6 am, but people line up already one hour before.
+- The first shuttle at the Visitor Centre is at 7 am in summer at 6 am, but people line up already one hour before.

 - The shuttle departs every 5-10 minutes, but no reservation is needed – first come, first serve.

-Enjoy this unique hike and create wonderful memories, no nightmares!
+Enjoy this unique hike and create wonderful memories no nightmares!